roytang/blog/content/posts/2015/02/grand-prix-manila-2015.md

 url: /2015/02/grand-prix-manila-2015/
 ---

 One of my many, many loyal blog readers pointed out to me that I had yet to post about Grand Prix Manila, which took place in the first week of this year.
-I&#8217;ve been meaning to post about it, but it got lost in my backlog.
+I&'ve been meaning to post about it, but it got lost in my backlog.
 So here we are.

 [<img class="aligncenter size-full wp-image-963" src="http://roytang.net/wp-content/uploads/2015/02/Day-2-Opening_0.jpg" alt="Day-2-Opening_0" width="1920" height="1120" srcset="https://roytang.net/wp-content/uploads/2015/02/Day-2-Opening_0.jpg 1920w, https://roytang.net/wp-content/uploads/2015/02/Day-2-Opening_0-300x175.jpg 300w, https://roytang.net/wp-content/uploads/2015/02/Day-2-Opening_0-1024x597.jpg 1024w" sizes="(max-width: 1920px) 100vw, 1920px" />][1]

 Yes indeed, I still play Magic, &#8220;on and off&#8221;, as it happens with most Magic players with busy lives and/or multiple other hobbies.
-I wouldn&#8217;t miss a chance to play a local Grand Prix of course, so I started getting back into standard as soon as Khans of Tarkir rotated in.
-I couldn&#8217;t stand the grindy midrange Abzan mirrors, so I&#8217;ve been playing Jeskai pretty much since the format started; Mantis Riders at first, then transitioned to tokens in December after I did poorly at a couple of GPTs.
+I wouldn&'t miss a chance to play a local Grand Prix of course, so I started getting back into standard as soon as Khans of Tarkir rotated in.
+I couldn&'t stand the grindy midrange Abzan mirrors, so I&'ve been playing Jeskai pretty much since the format started; Mantis Riders at first, then transitioned to tokens in December after I did poorly at a couple of GPTs.

-The list I ran, largely based off Yuuya Watanabe&#8217;s Player&#8217;s Championship deck (sideboard might not be accurate&#8230;I may have taken too long to write this up :p):
+The list I ran, largely based off Yuuya Watanabe&'s Player&'s Championship deck (sideboard might not be accurate&#8230;I may have taken too long to write this up :p):

 {{< cardlist title="Jeskai Tokens" >}}